fengyanshi/fengyanshi.github.io/sed_equation_cohesive.rst

 5) :math:`E`: erodibility parameter, default E_coh=0.0001

-6) :math:`\alpha`: alfa-coefficient used to calculate the erosion rate for soft bed, default alpha_coh = 1.0
+6) :math:`\alpha`: alpha-coefficient used to calculate the erosion rate for soft bed, default alpha_coh = 1.0

 An example of model setup can be found in /simple_cases/single_vessel_cohesive/.
 See :ref:`section-vessel-sediment-cohesive` for documentation.